What is Dog Autoimmune Disease?

 In autoimmune disease, the dog’s immune system goes haywire.

 A healthy dog’s immune system defends its body against viruses and bacteria.

 To defend the body, the immune system produces antibodies.

 In autoimmune disease, the dog’s immune system doesn’t function properly.

 So, the immune system doesn’t recognize the cells of its own body.

-It considers it’s own body’s cells a threat tries and creates antibodies to protect itself.
+In other words, it considers its own body’s cells a threat tries and creates antibodies to protect itself.